OPM/ResInsight-UserDocumentation/content/3d-main-window/ContourMaps.md

 ![]({{< relref "" >}}images/3d-main-window/ContourMaps.png)

 ResInsight can create contour maps based on different forms of aggregation of 3D Eclipse data onto a 2D Plane.
 Any 3D result value can be aggregated, in addition to specialised results, such as Oil, Gas and Hydrocarbon columns.
 A Contour Map is a specialised 2D view with many of the same features as the 3D views, including property filters, range filters and display of faults and wells.
+ResInsight is able to [export a contour map]({{< relref "contourmapexport" >}}) to a text file.

 ## Creating New Contour Maps